Deft2013-Team/deft2013/trunk/arff/readme.txt

 * eric.charton@polymtl.ca
 * twitter/ericcharton
 *
-* This software is free to use, modifiy and redistribute under
+* This software is free to use, modify and redistribute under
-* Creative Commons by-nc/3.0 Licence Term
+* Creative Commons by-nc/3.0 License Term
 * http://creativecommons.org/licenses/by-nc-sa/3.0/
 *
-* This licence means, do anything with it but make money.
+* This license means, do anything with it but make money.
 * (if you make money, share it with us :-)
 *
 * (c) Dr Eric Charton & Dr Marie-Jean Meurs